varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/markowitz.md

 \mathbb{E}\left(R_{i}\right) = \sum_{t}p(t)R_{i,t}
 ```

-where the probability terms are subject to $\sum_{t}p(t) = 1$.
+where the probability $\sum_{t}p(t) = 1$.
 The probability terms in Eqn. {eq}`eq-defn-expected-return` have several interpretations.
-First, they could represent the output
-of some (unknown) market process governing the returns.
-Another actionable interpretation is to think of them as weighting
+First, they could represent the output of some (unknown) market process governing the returns.
+Another actionable interpretation is to think of them as weighting factors.
-factors.

 Suppose the recent trend in `XYZ` prices is significantly different from long-term historical price trends, e.g., `XYZ` has recently experienced a sustained period of decline.
-You could weigh the recent data more highly
-to calculate an expected return (or volatility) that is more representative of current trends.
+You could weigh the recent data more highly to calculate an expected return (or volatility) that is more representative of current trends.
 Of course, the opposite could also be true; you could also empathize older versus newer data.

 Many weighting schemes could be used; any approach that obeys the axioms of probability will work!
 However, let's borrow a strategy from chemical physics, namely, we'll assume $p(t)$ follows the [Boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution).